7 Best OTC Hearing Aids of 2026

 - Premium pricing approaches entry-level prescription device cost — a significant investment for mild hearing loss

-- Clinical audiology services are bundled into price but require scheduling and app engagement, which may not suit all users
+- Clinical audiology services are bundled into the price but require scheduling and app engagement, which may not suit all users

 Pros